fys4220/fys4220.github.io/fys4220-jbook/part-vhdl/vhdl_testbenches.md

 ```

 To build a testbench to verify this design you will make use to the structural description style introduced in section {ref}`vhdl-structural`.
-Since the half adder is already described as a complete component with an entity and related architecture, we can simply reuse this design in a new VHDL file.
+Since we already have described the half adder as a complete component with an entity and related architecture, we can simply reuse this design in a new VHDL file.
 The first step is to prepare the testbench VHDL-file.
 To distinguish the two files and entities, it is common to add *tb* as a prefix or postfix to the name of the design under test, and use this as the name of the testbench file.
 In this example add *tb* as a postfix.

 ```{code-block} vhdl
 -- Filename: halv_adder_tb.vhd